|

 and takes its place permanently in the new heavens and

-earth, wherein dwelleth righteousness.
-This is
+wherein dwelleth righteousness.

-necessary to remark; because, while at the end of
+while at the end of

-the thousand years all will be changed, still the
+the thousand years all will be changed, still the heavenly

-heavenly city will abide forever.
+city will abide forever.
 [Italics mine.]

 (28)